aaaaaa123456789/aoc2022/README.md

 Why?
 For fun, and because the early days are extremely easy and this makes them challenging.
 How often does someone get to write a routine to read a line of input, or to parse a number?

 This codebase builds using NASM 2.15.03, and probably (hopefully) any more recent 2.x version.
+The codebase is built for x64 Linux; by its nature, all system calls are hardcoded, and thus it won't work in any other OS.

 [aoc2022]: https://adventofcode.com/2022